“This post may contain affiliate links. Please read my disclosure for more info.

 What can you watch?

 The streaming device will show a menu on your TV, and it’ll include whatever you subscribe to.
-Netflix, Hulu, Amazon Prime Video…Basically, whatever you choose, nothing you don’t want.
+Netflix, Hulu, Amazon Prime Video…Basically, whatever you choose.

-Hulu has a basic plan for $8.95 a month, but I chose their Hulu Live plan for $39 a month, which includes local channels, cable news and any sports I want to watch.
+Hulu has a basic plan for $8.95 a month, but I chose their Hulu Live plan for $39 a month, which includes local channels, cable news and sports.
+I can watch NFL, soccer, college games… pretty much anything I’ve had before.

 You can get a streaming device for anywhere from $35 – $150, but we use a basic Amazon Fire Stick.